Usage

 Procedures and Constraints

-Before the export, you can apply a multitude of procedures to each layer, such as scaling or background insertion.
+Before the start of batch processing, you can apply a multitude of procedures to each image/layer, such as scaling, background insertion, any layer effect or GIMP plug-in.

-You can exclude layers from being exported based on one or more constraints, e.g. only visible layers or only group layers.
+You can exclude images/layers from being processed/exported based on one or more constraints (only filenames matching a suffix, only visible layers, …).

-Procedures and constraints can be a powerful way to adjust the export to your heart’s content.
+Procedures and constraints can be a powerful way to adjust batch processing to your heart’s content.
 You can take a look at a few examples to get started.

 For details, see Procedures and Constraints.